jatj/dbscan_http_attacks/README.md

 In this repo we used a HTTP DDoS attack dataset to test the clustering, you can check more of this dataset [here](https://www.unb.ca/cic/datasets/dos-dataset.html) and download it [here](http://205.174.165.80/CICDataset/ISCX-SlowDoS-2016/Dataset/).
 It was converted from pcap to flows using [flowtbag](https://github.com/DanielArndt/flowtbag).
 If you have questions on how to prepare the dataset check our pcap parser [repo](https://github.com/jatj/pcapParser).

 ## Running dbscan app

+### Running jar
-- Compile `mvn clean install`, will generate a .jar under the target directory
+- `mvn clean install`, will generate a .jar under the target directory
 - Run the compiled .jar `java -jar target/dbscan-1.0-SNAPSHOT.jar`
+- If you need to pass arguments just add them after the .jar path, like: `java -jar target/dbscan-1.0-SNAPSHOT.jar arg1 arg2 arg3`